 by Daniel Fink, MD, Chair, The Quiet Coalition

-That was my conclusion based on a literature review, presented at the 12th Congress of the International Commission on the Biological Effects of Noise in Zurich in 2017.
+I came to the same conclusion in a literature review that was presented at the 12th Congress of the International Commission on the Biological Effects of Noise in Zurich in 2017.

-Because if a noise sounds too loud, it is too loud, and your auditory health is at risk.
+Because if a noise sounds loud, it is too loud, and your auditory health is at risk.

 Dr. Daniel Fink is a leading noise activist based in the Los Angeles area.
 He is the founding chair of The Quiet Coalition, an organization of science, health, and legal professionals concerned about the impacts of noise on health, environment, learning, productivity, and quality of life in America.
 Dr Fink also is the interim chair of Quiet Communities’ Health Advisory Council, and he served on the board of the American Tinnitus Association from 2015-2018.